US STOCKS-Wall Street ends higher on recovery hopes, Nasdaq hits another record

 But it helped that government officials were talking about further stimulus, Luschini added.
 Then U.S. Treasury Secretary Steven Mnuchin said that the next stimulus bill will be focused on getting people back to work quickly and that he would consider a further delay of the tax filing deadline.

-Nine of the 11 major sub-indexes were higher with technology and consumer discretionary posting the steepest gains.
-The defensive real estate and utilities sectors slipped as investors felt more comfortable taking riskier bets.
+Seven of the 11 major sub-indexes were higher with consumer discretionary and technology posting the steepest gains.
+Industrials ended the day unchanged.
+The defensive utilities, real estate and consumer staples sectors slipped as investors felt more comfortable taking riskier bets.

 "Technology has taken on a bit of a defensive role as well but one that offers better growth potential than utilities or real estate," said Luschini.
 It also helped that at least three brokerages raised their price targets for Apple's stock, and UBS raised its iPhone shipment estimates a day after the iPhone maker said it would use its own chips for Mac computers.